ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 client:

 : A client originates Oblivious HTTP requests.
-A client is also an HTTP client in two ways: for the target resource and for the Oblivious Relay Resource.
+A client is also an HTTP client in two ways: for the target resource and for the oblivious relay resource.
 However, when referring to the HTTP definition of client ({{Section 3.3 of HTTP}}), the term "HTTP client" is used; see {{http-usage}}.
   {: anchor="dfn-client"}